spryker/spryker-docs/docs/pbc/all/payment-service-providers/unzer/install-unzer/integrate-unzer.md

 # Unzer feature integration

-This document describes how to integrate [Unzer](/docs/pbc/all/payment-service-providers/unzer/unzer.html) into a Spryker project.
+This document describes how to integrate [Unzer](/docs/pbc/all/payment-service-providers/unzer/unzer.html) into your project.

 ## Install feature core

-Follow the steps below to integrate the Unzer feature core.
+To integrate the Unzer, follow these steps.

-## Prerequisites
+### Prerequisites

 [Install and configure Unzer](/docs/pbc/all/payment-service-providers/unzer/install-unzer/install-and-configure-unzer.html).